wbleonard/atlas-cluster-automation-v2/README.md

 # MongoDB Atlas Cluster Automation V2

-A **serverless automation solution** for managing MongoDB Atlas cluster pause schedules using **Atlas cluster tags** to optimize resource usage and reduce costs.
-No web UI required - manage schedules directly in the Atlas console!

-## Overview

-This solution provides automated pause scheduling for MongoDB Atlas clusters across multiple projects using Atlas cluster tags.
-It helps optimize resource usage and reduce costs by automating the pausing of clusters when they're not needed. **Version 2 uses Atlas cluster tags for schedule configuration, eliminating the need for a separate database collection and making schedules visible directly in the Atlas UI.**
+This project is the evolution of the original [Atlas Cluster Automation Using Scheduled Triggers](https://www.mongodb.com/developer/products/atlas/atlas-cluster-automation-using-scheduled-triggers/) published on MongoDB Developer.
+Version 2 builds on the scheduled trigger approach with a fully tag-based, serverless architecture for maximum transparency and zero infrastructure overhead.
+It provides automated pause scheduling for MongoDB Atlas clusters across multiple projects using Atlas cluster tags, helping optimize resource usage and reduce costs by automating the pausing of clusters when they're not needed.

 ## Architecture

-This is a **serverless, infrastructure-free solution** built entirely on Atlas App Services:
+This is a **serverless, infrastructure-free solution** built entirely on Atlas App Services.
+All schedule configuration is stored as tags directly on Atlas clusters, with no external databases or web UI required.
+The Atlas UI serves as the native interface for managing schedules.
+Optionally, activity logs can be stored in any MongoDB collection for audit purposes.

-1. **Atlas App Services**: Serverless functions and triggers that execute cluster automation using **Atlas cluster tags**
-2. **Atlas Cluster Tags**: Primary storage for schedule configuration (no external databases required)
-3. **Atlas UI**: Native interface for viewing and managing cluster schedules
-4. **Optional Activity Logging**: MongoDB collection for audit trail (can be in any Atlas cluster)

-### Key Innovation: Tag-Based Scheduling

-**V2 uses Atlas cluster tags as the single source of truth** for schedule configuration:
-- Schedule information is stored as `automation:pause-schedule` tags directly on Atlas clusters
-- Tags are visible and editable in the Atlas UI for complete transparency
-- No web UI, REST API, or external database required for core functionality
-- Simplified architecture with minimal infrastructure
-- Format: `days:1.2.3.4.5:hour:22:timezone:America-New_York` (descriptive and human-readable)

-### Benefits of Serverless Approach

-- ✅ **Zero Infrastructure**: No servers, databases, or web applications to maintain
-- ✅ **Atlas-Native**: Fully integrated with Atlas ecosystem and UI
-- ✅ **Secure by Default**: No custom authentication or web security concerns
-- ✅ **Scalable**: Handles unlimited Atlas projects and clusters
-- ✅ **Cost-Effective**: Only pay for App Services execution time
-- ✅ **Transparent**: All configuration visible in Atlas console

 ## Data Model